History of Wales: 1800–1914

 The population of Wales doubled to over one million between 1801 and 1851 and doubled again, reaching 2,421,000 by 1911.
 Most of the increase came in the coal mining districts especially Glamorganshire.
 Part of this increase can be attributed to the demographic transition seen in most industrialising countries during the Industrial Revolution, as death rates dropped and birth rates remained steady.
 However, there was also a large-scale migration of people into Wales during the industrial revolution.
 The English were the most numerous group, but there were also considerable numbers of Irish and smaller numbers of Italians, migrating to South Wales, as well as Russian and Polish Jews.
+This caused a dramatic change in the distribution of the Welsh language where in 1800 the language was spoken near universally outside of border regions and Pembrokeshire, by 1901 the share of speakers was only half the population; the biggest shift happening in the coal mining regions of the Valleys.

 The first decade of the 20th century was the period of the coal boom in South Wales when population growth exceeded 20 per cent.
 Demographic changes affected the language frontier; the proportion of Welsh speakers in the Rhondda valley fell from 64 per cent in 1901 to 55 per cent ten years later, and similar trends were evident elsewhere in South Wales.

 The 1904–1905 Welsh Revival was the largest full-scale Christian revival of Wales of the 20th century.
 It is believed that at least 100,000 people became Christians during the 1904–1905 revival, but despite this it did not put a stop to the gradual decline of Christianity in Wales, only holding it back slightly.